vyos/vyos-documentation/docs/interfaces/vxlan.rst

   # leaf3
   set interface vxlan vxlan241 remote 10.1.2.2

-The default port udp is set to 8472 by the kernel.
+The default port udp is set to 8472.
 It can be changed with ``set interface vxlan <vxlanN> remote-port <port>``